Bucket List: What are the Top Tourist Attractions in Alicante, Spain?

 Located on the picturesque shores of Costa Blanca, Alicante is famous for its stunning beaches and bars and is one of the most beautiful cities in Spain.
 It is also an ideal city break hotspot for many tourists looking to escape the bustle of city life.
 Alicante has something for virtually everyone as long all you want is to have a good time.
 Today we will help you with the hand-picked 15 best things to do in this Valencian Community city.

 A short boat rides off the coast of Alicante, you will find this pristine island known for its stunning small town punctuated by whitewashed buildings and an ancient cathedral.
 Tabarca is a must-visit if you find yourself in Alicante.

 The boats run daily from the port to the island for €18, return for adults, and €15 for kids.
-The voyage itself is breathtaking since the island’s waters have been listed under the Mediterranean Marine Reserve due to its beauty and plenty of marine life.
+The voyage is breathtaking since the island’s waters have been listed under the Mediterranean Marine Reserve due to their beauty and plenty of marine life.

 The island has many tourist amenities such as shops and fine restaurants, but you can pack a picnic if you like.
-There are a sweeping sandy beach and a coastal path that leads to various picnic spots.
+A sweeping sandy beach and a coastal path leading to various picnic spots.

 Just like any Spanish vacation, you should pack sunscreen!

 The Promenade Explanada or Paseo de la Explanada is a striking pedestrianized street in Alicante and runs from the Old Town parallel to the quay.
 The road is packed with tall palm trees and paved with beautiful marble tiles, creating a magnificent variety of wave patterns.